 Raj Chouhan was first elected as the MLA for Burnaby-Edmonds in May 2005.
 He was then re-elected in 2009, 2013, and 2017.

-Raj serves as assistant deputy speaker.
+Raj currently serves as Deputy Speaker.
 Previously Raj has served as Opposition critic for labour, human rights, multiculturalism and immigration.

 Raj immigrated to Canada in 1973.
 As a student in India, Raj was actively involved in student union activities.
 Upon his arrival to Canada, Raj was greatly impacted by the plight of other immigrant workers and the wide disparity between the rich and poor in a prosperous country.
 This contributed to his ongoing advocacy for community and social justice for workers.